gongtzuuuu/meloverse/README.md

 ## Tech Stack

-Built with technologies, including Next.js, NextAuth, MongoDB, and Tailwind.
-What's more, by utilizing the Spotify provider and APIs, the app offers secure Spotify account integration, granting access to an extensive library of songs tailored to user's preferences.
+- Built with Next.js
+- Powered by NextAuth with Spotify provider
+- Leveraging Spotify API and MongoDB Atlas
+- Styled with Tailwind CSS
+- Deployed on Vercel and Netlify

 ## Models